-The Oxford Handbook of Religion and American Education (July 2018) brings together preeminent scholars to craft a comprehensive survey and assessment of the study of religion and education in the United States.
+The Oxford Handbook of Religion and American Education (Oxford University Press 2018) brings together preeminent scholars to craft a comprehensive survey and assessment of the study of religion and education in the United States.
 Religion has been inextricably entwined with education in the United States since the days of colonial British America.
 Beginning with mothers schooling their children at home from the Bible, to the first establishment of Harvard College in 1636 with the principal mission to prepare clergy, the place of religion and more to the point, whose religion and for what purpose has been vigorously contested for nearly 400 years.
 This handbook aims to examine the current state of religion and American education from homeschooling to private religious schools to public schools to religious institutions and on through the range of public and private higher education.
 The book is organized into five sections: Frameworks; Lifespan Faith Development; Faith-Based K-12 education; Religion and Public Schools; and Religion and Higher Education.
 Within these sections forty leading scholars in the field of religion and education review these topics in thirty chapters.
 The contributors offer an in-depth synthesis of major issues within the field, while contributing to lively debates about the links between landmark research contributions and contemporary research agendas.
 Designed for an interdisciplinary audience, the Oxford handbook serves as a legacy project for leading scholars who are critically shaping the future direction of the field of religion and American education.